Minimalistic/EchoEtch/README.md

-# TalkToNote
+# VoiceVault

-An automated system that converts audio notes into well-formatted Markdown notes using local AI processing.
+An automated system that converts audio notes into formatted Markdown notes with allowed tags using local AI processing.

 ## Features